bc-python-OLD-IT-WILL-BE-REMOVED/cdt/factory/README.md

 How to launch this factory ?
 ============================

 You have to install the following packages.
-You can use ``pip`` to do that.
+You can use ``pip install orpyste mistool`` to do that.

   1. [orPyste](https://github.com/bc-python-tools/orpyste)